Dialectology: The sociolinguistic turn

+African American Vernacular English

+African American Vernacular English (AAVE) has been an important focus of dialectological research.
+In the late 1960s and early 1970s, William Labov's studies of the linguistic features of AAVE were influential in establishing that it should not be stigmatized as substandard, but rather respected as a variety of English with its own systematic grammatical rules.

+AAVE exhibits distinctive features across multiple linguistic levels.
+It is typically non-rhotic, dropping the /r/ sound when not followed by a vowel.
+The dialect includes features such as copula omission (e.g., "Sharon gon come"), the habitual or invariant "be" marking regularly occurring actions (e.g., "Billy don't be telling lies"), and intensified negation through double negatives (e.g., "She don wan nothin").

+Research has shown that AAVE spread from its original rural Southern base to become predominantly urban and nationwide following the Great Migration, with contemporary urban features now diffusing back into rural areas.
+The study of AAVE has contributed significantly to dialectology by demonstrating how social factors like racial segregation, community identity, and socioeconomic status shape language development.

 French dialects

 Jules Gilliéron published a linguistic atlas of 25 French-speaking locations in Switzerland in 1880.
 In 1888, Gilliéron responded to a call from Gaston Paris for a survey of the dialects of France, likely to be superseded by Standard French in the near future, by proposing the Atlas Linguistique de la France.
 The principal fieldworker for the atlas, Edmond Edmont, surveyed 639 rural locations in French-speaking areas of France, Belgium, Switzerland and Italy.
 The questionnaire initially included 1400 items, later increased to over 1900.
 The atlas was published in 13 volumes between 1902 and 1910.
+The success of Gilliéron and Edmont's methods resulted in the construction of many linguistic atlases in the United States and throughout the world, establishing a model that influenced dialectological research for decades.